SUPLA/supla-arduino/readme.md

 ## Hardware requirements

+### Arduino Mega
 SuplaDevice works with Arduino Mega boards.
-Currently Arduino Uno is not supported.
+Currently Arduino Uno is not supported because RAM limitations.
+It should work on other Arduino boards with at least 8 kB of RAM.
-It also works with ESP8266 based devices.
+Following network interfaces are supported:
+* Ethernet Shield with W5100 chipset
+* ENC28J60 (not recommended - see Supported hardware section)

+Warning: WiFi shields are currently not supported

+### ESP8266
+ESP8266 boards are supported.
+Network connection is done via internal WiFi.
+Tested with ESP8266 boards 2.6.3.
+Most probably it will work with other ESP8266 compatible boards.

+### ESP32
+Experimental support for ESP32 boards is provided.
+Some issues seen with reconnection to WiFi router which requires further analysis.

 ## Installation

-1. Download Arduino IDE, run it and configure it.
-Pplease refer to other tutorials how to start with Arduino IDE.
+Before you start, you will need to:
+1. install Arduino IDE,
+2. install support for your board
+3. install driver for your USB to serial converter device (it can be external device, or build in on your board)
-2. Make sure that your board is working by uploading example program from Arduino IDE.
+4. make sure that communication over serial interface with your board is working (i.e. check some example Arduino application)
-...
+5. download and install this librarary by copying SuplaDevice folder into your Arduino library folder

+Steps 1-4 are standard Arudino IDE setup procedures not related to SuplaDevice library.
+You can find many tutorials on Internet with detailed instructions.
+Tutorials doesn't have to be related in any way with Supla.

+After step 5 you should see Supla example applications in Arduino IDE examples.
+Select one and have fun!
+Example file requires adjustments before you compile them and upload to your board.
+Please read all comments in example and make proper adjustments.

 ## Usage

-### Supported hardware
-SuplaDevice is created for Arduino Mega boards.
-Arduino Uno is not working because of RAM limitations.
-However it should be possible to run on Uno board as well,
-            if memory usage of library will be reduced.
-Library also works with ESP8266 based boards.
-It was tested on Wemos D1 R1 board.

 ### Network interfaces
 Supported network interfaces for Arduino Mega: